 2018 · Other colors

-II Trans-disciplinary & Trans-national Festival of Art & Science, New York, USA
+II Trans-disciplinary & Trans-national Festival of Art & Science, New York, United States

 2015 · Temporal changes in body condition correlated among species in hummingbird assemblages?